hetima/ComfyUI-SingleLinePicker/README.md

 ### SLP Lora Loader / SLP Lora Loader (Model Only)

 It's almost identical to the default loader.
-Since the LoRA file selection part is text instead of a combo box so that connect a SLP List View directly.
+Since the LoRA file selection part is text instead of a combo box.

 It has an output parameter called `stem`.
 It outputs LoRA filename without file extension.
 Available in the next section's SLP Filename Prefix.